top of page

 Learn CPR.

 We hope you never have to use CPR on your child.
 We also hope that, should the need ever arise, you know how to perform CPR properly.
 CPR certification is vital in an emergency situation, and knowing how to perform CPR on infants and children is different than it is for adults.
 Parents, guardians, babysitters, and anyone else who cares for a child should know how to perform CPR.
 An online course can help you learn everything you need to know from the comfort of your home, on your own schedule.
-Take a course today and brush up on your knowledge and skills regularly.

 A pool should be a place to have fun and make good memories with your family.
 As long as you’re smart and practice these pool safety rules, you and your kids will be able to enjoy your pool the way it was meant to be enjoyed.